mherzog01/Benchmark-TensorFlow-Windows/README.md

 A simple benchmarks of TensorFlow lite model evaluation, focusing on the `invoke` step of the process.

-To execute from a command prompt, run
+To execute from a command prompt, run:
 ```
 python evaluate.py
 ```